kyleshevlin/blog/src/posts/published/state-snapshots-in-redux/index.md

 ---
 categories: ['JavaScript', 'Web Development']
 tags: ['Redux']
-date: "2016-11-16"
+date: '2016-11-16'
-slug: "state-snapshots-in-redux"
+slug: 'state-snapshots-in-redux'
-status: "publish"
+status: 'publish'
-title: "State Snapshots in Redux"
+title: 'State Snapshots in Redux'
-coverImage: "./images/redux_logo_2.png"
+coverImage: './images/redux_logo_2.png'
 ---

 [Redux](http://redux.js.org/) is a predictable state container for JavaScript apps.
 I've been using it in all of my apps recently and I discovered an elegant and clever use of it that I want to share.
 The rest of this article assumes you know how to use Redux.
 If you do not, follow the link above and read up before continuing this one.